Orellan

-The Orellan is named after the Orella Member of the Brule Formation, a widespread subunit of the White River Group.
-The Orella Member crops out most extensively in northwest Nebraska and eastern Wyoming.
-In the White River badlands of southwest South Dakota, an equally extensive Orellan component of the Brule Formation is known as the Scenic Member.
-Orellan strata of the Brule Formation can be found in more restricted exposures across northeast Colorado (Cedar Creek Member) and North Dakota.
-Certain sites in Montana preserve Orellan mammals: the Dunbar Creek Formation and the Cook Ranch and Matador Ranch local faunas of the Cook Ranch Formation.
-The Byram Formation of Mississippi also appears to be Orellan.

 The beginning of the Orellan is defined by the first appearance of Hypertragulus calcaratus (a hypertragulid ruminant).
-Other mammals which first appear at the start of the stage include Leptomeryx evansi (a leptomerycid ruminant) and Palaeolagus intermedius (an early lagomorph).
+Other mammal species which first appear at the start of the stage include Leptomeryx evansi (a leptomerycid ruminant) and Palaeolagus intermedius (an early lagomorph).
 Poebrotherium eximium (an early camelid) and Miohippus grandis (an early horse) last appear around the base of the Orellan, and brontotheres go extinct only shortly above the base.

+Orellan North America was cooler and drier than previous ages, though the middle of the continent was still a stable environment populated by the White River fauna.
+The Great Plains and Rocky Mountain regions were covered by temperate deciduous and conifer woodlands rather than the humid subtropical floras which characterized the Eocene.

+Subdivisions

+The Orellan is considered to contain the following four subdivisions, from oldest to youngest: